 Other limitations appear to be specific to (or at least exacerbated in) the Form 477 data.
 A major concern is that there is a great amount of apparent one-round entry and exit.
 That is, there appears to be an inordinate number of firms that enter a ZIP code in one round but are missing again the next ("one-round entry").
 Similarly, there are many instances of firms that exit a ZIP code in one round, only to return in the next round ("one-round exit").
 In the ZIP-BB market, 20.4% of all entry is one-round entry.
-Over half (52%) of these one-round entrants may have exited legitimately due to some sort of merger event, leaving about one-tenth of all entry

-11 For the few unwindings of 50-50 partnerships we found (e.g., the Comcast-Insight Communications Company partnership unwinding in 2007), we treat any name change in a market (e.g., an Insight system in Illinois changing to a Comcast system after the unwinding) as exit followed by entry, under the assumption that the holding company that filed the area in its Form 477 probably had the upper hand in its management under the partnership.
+Over half (52%) of these one-round entrants may have exited legitimately due to some sort of merger event, leaving about one-tenth of all entry as unexplained one-round entry.
+A similar amount of all exit is one-round exit.
+Taken at face value, these figures indicate a remarkably dynamic and contestable market, with firms perhaps in Illinois changing to a Comcast system after the unwinding) as exit followed by entry, under the assumption that the holding company that filed the area in its Form 477 probably had the upper hand in its management under the partnership.

-12 We mapped ZIP's to ZCTA's with the crosswalk files provided by The U.S. Department of Health & Human Resources (see Goodman (2005) for methodology).
+&lt;sup>12 We mapped ZIP's to ZCTA's with the crosswalk files provided by The U.S. Department of Health & Human Resources (see Goodman (2005) for methodology).
 By far the most common substantive change in USPS ZIP code areas is splitting a ZIP code into two areas, one of which will be designated with a new number.
 In such cases both new areas are mapped back into the original ZCTA and combined in our methodology.